1971 Bolivian coup d'état: Foreign involvement

 Before the coup, Torres's government had been subjected to external pressure from the United States.
 U.S. ambassador Ernest V. Siracusa (who participated in the coup d'état against Jacobo Arbenz in Guatemala in 1954, then was expelled from Peru in 1968, accused of being a CIA man) ordered him to change his policy, threatening him with financial blockage.
 The World Bank and the Inter-American Development Bank refused to grant Bolivia the loans necessary to pursue industrial development work.

-On June 11, 1971, President Richard Nixon and National Security Advisor Henry Kissinger discussed plans for a coup in Bolivia.
+On June 11, 1971, President Richard Nixon and National Security Advisor Henry Kissinger discussed the possibility of supporting a coup in Bolivia.
 Later in July, the 40 Committee approved covert funding towards Torres's opposition.

 A week after the coup, The Washington Post published a report which claimed that U.S. Air Force Major Robert J. Lundin had advised the plotters and lent them a long-range radio.
 The report was never substantiated, however, and the State Department denied it immediately, asserting that the United States had no involvement in the overthrow of Torres.

 The Brazilian military government openly supported the Bolivian coup.
 Brazilian Air Force planes dropped weapons, including ammunition, rifles, and machine guns, to the rebels in Santa Cruz de la Sierra.
 Additionally, troops from the II Army, commanded by General Humberto Melo, were deployed to Mato Grosso, ready to intervene if necessary.

 According to former U.S. ambassador to Argentina John Davis Lodge, the government of dictator Alejandro Agustín Lanusse was also involved in the coup.